Donavern/CSD3120-2023-Project/README.md

      - Toggle the scale/translation/rotation mode with RIGHT controller's thumbstick
      - Hold 1 of the H2O molecule with LEFT trigger
      - Use RIGHT trigger to interact with the gizmos for rotation & scaling
-     - Lastly, hold LEFT trigger on the floor to teleport
+     - Lastly, hold LEFT trigger on the floor to teleport & use W/A/S/D to walk
 <br></br>

  5. Extra
      - More details can be found in the comments in the code.
 Function-level comments are provided.
 #
-IPA-A Info:
 XR Experience using babylonjs and XRAuthor

 1. Have a stable version of JS and NPM installed